On Low-rank Trace Regression under General Sampling Distribution: Applications to Exact Recovery

-This, in turn, implies that, in order for \eqref{eq:exact-n-condition} to hold, it suffices to have $n\geq Crd^2\sqrt{d}\log(2d)$, for a large enough constant $C$.
-In this case, Proposition \ref{prop:exact-recovery} shows that the exact recovery is possible with probability at least $1-2\exp(-\frac{C'n}{d})$.
-However, this result is trivial, since $n\geq Crd^2\sqrt{d}\log(2d)$ means that with high probability, each row is observed at least $d$ times, and so each row can be reconstructed separately (without using low-rank assumption).
-This result can not be improved without further assumptions, as it is possible in a rank-2 matrix that all rows are equal to each other except for one row, and that row can be reconstructed only if at least $d$ observation is made for that row.
-Since this must hold for all rows, at least $d^2$ observations is needed.
+This, in turn, implies that, in order for \cref{eq:exact-n-condition} to hold, it suffices to have $n\geq Crd^2\sqrt{d}\log(2d)$, for a large enough constant $C$.
+In this case, \cref{prop:exact-recovery} shows that exact recovery is possible with probability at least $1-2\exp(-\frac{C'n}{d})$.
+However, this result is trivial, since $n\geq Crd^2\sqrt{d}\log(2d)$ means that with high probability, each row is observed at least $d$ times, and so each row can be reconstructed separately (without using the low-rank assumption).
+This result can not be improved without further assumptions, as it is possible in a rank-2 matrix that all rows are equal to each other except for one row, and that row can be reconstructed only if at least $d$ observations are made for that row.
+Since this must hold for all rows, at least $d^2$ observations would be needed.
 Nonetheless, one can expect that with stronger assumptions than generalized spikiness, such as incoherence, the number of required observations can be reduced to $rd\log(d)$.